Blogs

 Should I replace before or after listing?

-Replacing your roof before selling isn’t always required, but it often reduces stress, speeds up sales, and protects your asking price.
+Replacing your roof before selling isn’t always required, but it often improves buyer confidence, reduces stress, and protects your asking price.